Boixos Nois

 The Boixos Nois (/ca/; "Crazy Boys", from the Catalan word "Bojos" meaning crazy) is an ultras supporter group organised around the La Liga football club FC Barcelona, based in Catalonia and founded in 1981.
 During the 1980s the group's political position shifted.
 For many years, the Boixos Nois enjoyed a close relationship with FC Barcelona until president Joan Laporta banned their presence at games in 2003.

 They are notorious in Spain for their violent behaviour and frequent clashes with authorities, with some members being convicted for death threats, murder, illegal firearms possession, extortion and drug trafficking.

 Name

-"Boixos Nois" literally means "crazy boys" in English.
-It contains the incorrect spelling of the plural of the word crazy ("Boig" in singular, "Bojos" in plural) in Catalan, and "nois", which means boys.
+"Boixos Nois" literally translates as "crazy boys" or "mad boys" in English.
+The name intentionally uses the nonstandard spelling boixos instead of the correct Catalan plural bojos (singular: boig /ca/), changing the pronunciation from /ca/ to /ca/.
+The second word, nois, simply means "boys" in Catalan.